christophhart/hise_documentation/ui-components/plugin-components/combobox.md

 author:   Christoph Hart
 modified: 18.03.2019
 properties:
 - items: Put in a list with the values that you want to select.
-Seperated by a newline.
+Seperate the values with a newline.
+- fontName: Select a font of your system fonts.
+- fontSize: Set the font size
+- fontStyle: Set the font style
 ---